miguelaglopes/pranker/README.md

 ### function pranker
 ##### Description:

-This is the main function of the package (see the documentation on prankerpackage).
+This is the main function of the package.
 It takes as input a vector of instance scores of an information retrieval task (higher scores are selected first) and a gold standard vector (non-zero elements represent positive instances).
 N represents the number of instances and P the number of positives.

 This function returns a list of elements: the first is the obtained AUPRC; the second is a p-value relative to the null hypothesis of random selection; the third is a numeric vector of the mean and variance of the null AUPRC; the fourth is the number of total and positive instances.